jokull/blog/src/_posts/api-dates/post.md

 - **Datetime**: A date object that includes time components, possibly offset or UTC timezone indication too
+- **Absolute**: A point in time usually represented by a "unix epoch" which is the number of seconds since midnight Jan 1 1970
 - **Aware**: A datetime with timezone embedded
 - **Naive**: A datetime without timezone embedded
 - **Calendar Date**: A date object but without time components, therefore also without timezone